|

 23. patronage

-the business given to a commercial establishment by its customers
+the business given to an establishment by its customers

 24. tableau